Sizing and scalability considerations

 For BMC Discovery sizing guidelines, refer to the Sizing and scalability considerations topic in the BMC Discovery documentation.

-Deploying the Helix logging stack comes with additional hardware requirements that the Kubernetes cluster must be able to provide as well as the expected namespace quotas.
+Use BMC Helix Logging to collect, store, and view logs by using Elasticsearch, Fluent Bit, and Kibana (EFK).
+Deploying the BMC Helix Logging stack comes with additional hardware requirements that the Kubernetes cluster must be able to provide as well as the expected namespace quotas.
+For more information, Preparing to collect logs from external log sources.
+The following table shows the additional stack requirements to allow BMC Helix Logging deployment:

 Deployment sizeCPU (Core)RAM (GB)PVC (with 3 days retention)